wangxiaoyunanne/docs/source/hive_geolocation.html.md

 ## Summary of Results

-Geolocation or geotagging is an interesting parallel problem, because it is among the few that exhibits the dynamic parallism pattern within the compute.
-The pattern is as follows; there is parallel compute across nodes, each node has some serial work and within the serial work there are sveral parallel math operations.
+Geolocation or geotagging is an interesting parallel problem, because it is among the few that exhibits the dynamic parallelism pattern within the compute.
+The pattern is as follows; there is parallel compute across nodes, each node has some serial work and within the serial work there are several parallel math operations.
 Even without leveraging dynamic parallelism within CUDA (kernel launches within a kernel), Geolocation performs well on the GPU environment because it mainly requires simple math operations, instead of complicated memory movement schemes.

 However, the challenge within the application is load balancing this simple compute, such that each processor has roughly the same amount of work.
-Currently, in gunrock, we map Geolocation using the `ForAll()` compute operator with optimizations to exit early (performing less work and fewer reads).
+Currently, in Gunrock, we map Geolocation using the `ForAll()` compute operator with optimizations to exit early (performing less work and fewer reads).
 Even without addressing load balancing issue with a complicated balancing scheme, on the HIVE datasets we achieve a 100x speedup with respect to the CPU reference code, implemented using C++ and OpenMP, and ~533x speedup  with respect to the GTUSC implementation.
 We improve upon the algorithm by avoiding a global gather and a global synchronize, and using 3x less memory than the GTUSC reference implementation.

 ## Summary of Gunrock Implementation

-There are two approaches we took to implement Geolocation within gunrock:
+There are two approaches we took to implement Geolocation within Gunrock:

 - **[Fewer Reads] Global Gather:** uses two `compute` operators as `ForAll()`.
 The first `ForAll()` is a `gather` operation, gathering all the values of neighbors with known locations for an active vertex `v`, and the second `ForAll()` uses those values to compute the `spatial_center` where the spatial center of a list's points is the center of those points on the earth's surface.